elegantchaos/Matchable/README.md

 The catching code can dig down into these compound errors to cleanly report exactly where the mismatch occurred.

-## Unit Testing

-The motivating use-case for this protocol is unit testing, where it's often necessary to compare two instances of something, and useful to be able to identify the exact point of divergence.

-The fact that `Matchable` is different from `Equatable` is also an advantage here, as it allows both to co-exist.

-In your code, you might define `Equatable` to only check part of a structure (a unique identifier, for example).

-This is good for efficiency in production code, but no use for test code where you really do want to know if all members are equal.

-In this situation you can define a thorough check with `Matchable`, without interfering with the efficient implemention of `Equatable`.

 ## Usage

 You can check that two values match with: